Alex314-dev/rc-racing-system/README.md

 ## Contributing

-We are open to suggestions and accpet corrections to the system.
+We are open to suggestions and accept corrections to the system.
 If you wish you make any changes you can:
 1. Fork the project.
 2. Create a branch for your changes.
-3. Commit and push your changes to your own branch.
+3. Commit and push your changes to your branch.
 4. Open a pull request